jthlim/javelin-steno-pico/README.md

 You should now have a uf2 file that can be copied to the device.

+## Using javelin-steno-pico with your own hardware.

+This process involves uploading all of the data to the keyboard, then overwriting the bit of the firmware that is specific to interfacing with your keyboard's hardware.

+1. First, use the online firmware builder to build a firmware that matches your chip.
+It is recommended to use starboard rp2040 or rp2350.
+2. Copy one of the config/.h files to create a new configuration.
+3. Update your pin/button configuration there.
+4. JAVELIN_SCRIPT_CONFIGURATION is a JSON that enables the online web tools to provide a visual editor configuration.
+5. Build the uf2 firmware and upload it to your keyboard.
+6. Use the web Script tool to upload a configuration to your keyboard.
+This maps buttons to steno keys/other actions.

+If you use a split keyboard, then you will need to repeat this with a *_pair.h firmware for the other side.

 # Contributions

 This project is a snapshot of internal repositories and is not accepting any